pstefanovic/grpc-load-balancing/README.md

 kubectl logs -f -l app=client --container client -n xds
 ```

-Observe that sidecar proxy started and is balancing RPCs between server-v1 instances, while server-v2 is not getting any
+Observe that the sidecar proxy started and is balancing RPCs between server-v1 instances, while server-v2 is not getting
-traffic.
+any traffic.

-Let's update xDSServer configuration and move some traffic to server-v2 instances.
+Let's update the xDSServer configuration and move some traffic to server-v2 instances.
 So, adding an entry in the
 listener routes for server-v2, only 5%:

 ```yaml